A Multi-scale Information Integration Framework for Infrared and Visible Image Fusion: Introduction

 Infrared and visible images capture radiation and illumination information respectively, and typically pixel intensity is used to constrain thermal radiation information retention while gradient variation is used to constrain texture detail information \cite{zhao2020learning}.
 Nevertheless, the complementary information varies greatly in different scenes.
 For instance, some infrared images achieve better detail at night, which makes the above information measurement method not accurate enough \cite{ma2020ganmcc}.
-Existing methods prefer preserving pixel intensity and detail information via the mean square error and structural similarity separately, and most of them simply add residual or dense connection in the network architecture to capture texture details, failing to measure the complementary information among different modalities, which is a key issue in image fusion \cite{meher2019survey}.
+Existing methods prefer preserving pixel intensity and detail information via the mean square error and structural similarity in the loss function separately, which did not consider their information retention-based adaptive weight coefficients before terms in the loss function.
+Most of them simply add residual or dense connection in the network architecture to capture texture details, failing to measure the multi-scale complementary information among different modalities and scales, which is a key issue in image fusion \cite{meher2019survey}.
 Additionally, no ground truth in the infrared and visible image fusion task makes manually designed information retention methods unreasonable.
 Therefore, determining the degree of vital information retention based on each modality's own attributes and effectively integrating complementary information makes infrared and visible image fusion more reasonable.
-The existing methods barely applied complementary information measurement neither in calculating loss function nor feature fusion module.
+The existing methods barely applied complementary information measurement neither in calculating loss function nor feature fusion module, and the cooperation of the multi-scale complementary information between loss function and fusion structure is insufficient.
+U2Fusion \cite{xu2020u2fusion} adopted complementary information measurement in the loss function, but it did not consider measurement of the multi-scale information, such as the image-level and patch-level information capturing global and local complementary information.